simpleKV/kvt/README.md

 5. support partial index query(you can omit some index fields)
 6. support slice index(contain query with midx)
 7. KVT self depends on reflect package few, only a check when init, but maybe your APP code need depend reflect when marshal/unmarshal
-8. support many kv db, it will very easy to add a new kv driver, but now tested bolt only
+8. support many kv DB, it will very easy to add a new kv driver, now tested BoltDB/BuntDB/Redis
-9. support nest index into data bucket
-10. support spec data/index bucket path
+9. support spec data/index bucket path
-11. most import, very easy to use and integrate with other code
+10. most import, very easy to use and integrate with other code

 install kvt:
 ```